Capillary acquires US-based Brierley+Partners Read more >

 A similar program is offered by Union Coop – the largest consumer cooperative in the UAE as it operates 23 branches and four malls (Al Barsha Mall, Etihad Mall, Al Warqa City Mall and Al Barsha South).
 As part of their Tamayaz program, one point is earned for every AED1 spent.
 On accumulating 3,000 points, only cardholders get a personalized AED50 voucher, which can be used against a shopping bill.
 This can be used against the next purchase in stores and at the brand’s web store.
 While having a card is mandatory, it is absolutely free and offers great benefits over time.
 Vouchers are customized to offer instant discounts on selected products as well.

-4. Exchanging Air Miles for Other Services
+4. Exchanging Air Miles for Exclusive Rewards & Services

-Whether for flights or accommodation, Air Miles offers transferable rewards based on the miles earned through online purchase.
-Customers can earn up to 3 Air Miles for just AED1.
-This is a card-based program wherein the spends can be in conjunction further with HSBC to earn additional points.
-Other partners include Spinneys, Sharaf DG, Damas, Chilli’s, African and Eastern, and others.
-While booking flights is a key function of the card, the benefits are utilized while shopping at all partner outlets and online.
 This long-standing rewards program is global, but sees the highest popularity in the UAE.
 It was created by Sir Keith Mills, and began in the UK in November 1988.
 British Loyalty Management Group (LMG) operated it first, and later licensed the rights to other operators.
 LMG was later acquired by Canadian firm Groupe Aeroplan, now Aimia, which retains the Air Miles name and logo internationally.
 Aimia is the majority stakeholder in the Air Miles program in Dubai which is run by its subsidiary called Rewards Management Middle East.

 Time Out Dubai’s City Card loyalty program is aimed at unlocking experiential marvels across traveling, dining as well as hotel accommodation.
 Customers don’t earn points on this card, they just have to look for recent discounts and receive them by simply showing their cards.
 Anyone can register and the City Card is absolutely free with discounts available at all times for the aforementioned experiences to be as unique as possible.
 For this, the partner retailers are chosen with the experiential objective in mind across restaurants, shops, leisure activities and luxury hotels.
-The idea is to ensure that customers are enjoying the Dubai experience, at large, while utilizing the discounts offered by the advertisers.
-These partnerships are beneficial to both parties involved equally.

 Similar Articles